HazyResearch/ThunderKittens/README.md

 * We've fixed numerous bugs, improved overall performance, and finally added proper docstrings for most functions.
 * The repository structure has changed.
 We no longer support the repo as a Python package (i.e., a top-level `setup.py`), since ThunderKittens is fundamentally a CUDA framework.
 Kernels built with ThunderKittens are still located under the `/kernels` directory, and we still welcome new kernel contributions, but they must now be compiled individually.
 Tests and benchmarks reside alongside their corresponding kernel files.
 Some kernel examples may break due to this update; please let us know if you find any!
 * Removed all unused files and directories.
-* **ThunderKittens 3.0 drops support for Ampere and older generations.** From now on, we're focusing development exclusively on Hopper and Blackwell.
+* We no longer test on Ampere GPUs (because we don't have any).
+ThunderKittens should still work on Ampere, but active development and testing are focused on Hopper and Blackwell.

 ## Overview